berkeley-scf/tutorial-databases/sql.md

 Note we could also have done that query using a subquery in the WHERE statement, as discussed in the next section.

-> **Challenge**: Write a query that, for each question, will return the
-> question title, number of answers, and the answer to that question
-> written by the user with the highest reputation.
-Hint: first think
-> about a query that will find the number of answers to each question
+> **Challenge**: Write a query that finds the number of answers per
-> and the answer by the user with the highest reputation.
+> question, but only answers from users with at least 100 upvotes.

 Finally one can use subqueries in the SELECT clause to create new variables, but we won’t go into that here.